basgrospoing/wiki-basgrospoing/export/The_King_of_Fighters_XI.md

 ---
-title: The King of Fighters XI
+title: "The King of Fighters XI"
-slug: The_King_of_Fighters_XI
+slug:  "The_King_of_Fighters_XI"
 id: 895
-author: Admin
+author: "Admin"
-redirect: Kofxi
+redirect: "Kofxi"
 old_id: 896
 ---